Founder and Director, The Creative Co-Operative & Founder, Maya Cares

 Performl's vision is to create breakthroughs in human knowledge about people's needs and solutions to preventable disadvantage.
 We want to provide everyone working in this area - including citizens and consumers - a powerful, user-friendly and affordable way to understand unmet need and solutions to this problem.

-Before starting Performl, Loki worked as Chief of Staff to three social services Ministers, in social sector management consulting, and in state and federal government working on social policy.
-Harrison previously led research and development teams at two quantum technology startups and has a PhD in quantum physics.
+Before starting Performl, Harrison led research and development teams at two of the world's leading quantum technology startups.
+Harrison has a PhD in quantum physics.
+Loki previously worked as Chief of Staff to three social services Ministers, in social sector management consulting, and in state and federal government working on social policy.

 CEO and Founder, She’s a Crowd